Requirements Management and Systems Engineering

-Development of a requirements management system (2018)
+Development of a Disposal System Specification (2018)

 MCM was contracted to support LLW Repository Ltd in their challenge to develop a Requirements Management System (RMS).
-Through face to face discussions and comprehensive scouring of relevant documentation, MCM was able to draw out high-level, external requirements imposed on LLW Repository Ltd by important stakeholders such as The Environment Agency, Cumbrian Country Council, The Department for Business, Energy and Business Strategy (BEIS) and the Office for Nuclear Regulation (ONR).
+Through face to face discussions and comprehensive scouring of relevant documentation, MCM was able to draw out high-level, external requirements imposed on LLW Repository Ltd by important stakeholders such as The Environment Agency, Cumbria County Council, The Department for Business, Energy and Business Strategy (BEIS) and the Office for Nuclear Regulation (ONR).

 Once the high-level, external requirements were agreed with LLW Repository Ltd, lower level system requirements were determined.
 These system requirements were written in order to formally describe the required functionality of the repository system and its management as a whole.
 Further articulation of the requirements was carried out through the crystallisation of sub-system requirements, covering each of the facility structures, systems and components at a generic design level.
 In this way, solution design was left unconstrained – by meeting the sub-system requirements, a design inherently meets the high-level, external requirements due to the requirements hierarchy.
 Finally, a set of component specification requirements was set out in order to provide detailed specifications for the design, construction and manufacturing of each structure, system and component of the facility.